 Callander’s local bike shop is Wheels Cycle Centre, offering hires and repairs.
 The hostel can offer a secure storage for a limited number of bikes – please get in touch with us if you wish to enquire further.

 Things to Do

 In addition to exploring the beautiful countryside, Callander has its own leisure centre, with a small pool, gym and climbing wall as well as a children’s play area.
 There is also a popular Golf Club in town.
 For something a bit different, you can pay a visit to the local Toy Museum.
 Between October and March, a local community cinema group run monthly showings of a variety of different films.
 Guest tickets can be bought on the door.
 Throughout the year, Callander hosts numerous events and festivals, with the most notable being the Jazz & Blues Festival (first weekend in October).

 Within a short car journey from Callander, there are many more local attractions to visit.
-Families may enjoy a visit to Blair Drummond Safari Park, a visit to the Alpaca Trekking Centre or an adventurous trip to Go Ape in Aberfoyle.
+Families may enjoy Blair Drummond Safari Park, a visit to the Alpaca Trekking Centre or an adventurous trip to Go Ape in Aberfoyle.
 One of the most popular trips is to nearby Loch Katrine, where visitors can take a tour of the loch on one of their steamboats, visit the café or make use of the many walking and cycling routes in the vicinity.
 Doune Castle lies in a nearby village, and as a popular filming location it will be instantly recognisable to fans of Outlander, Game of Thrones or Monty Python.
 The road north of Callander travels the length of the scenic Loch Lubnaig, leading to popular tourist spots such as Rob Roy’s Grave (Balquhidder) and the Falls of Dochart (Killin).
 Nature lovers and photographers often make use of the hides at Argaty Red Kites, whilst those looking for something a bit more active might consider a visit to Castle Rednock Trekking centre.

 InCallander have compiled information on the main local fisheries, including further information about seasons and permits.
 You can find this here.